 Back in the day, silver or gold fillings were used.
-Now we know that Composite can be used, which is made of quartz resin, a white and more natural looking material.
+Now we know that Composite, White Fillings can be used, which is made of quartz resin, a white and more natural looking material.
 The fillings are used to fix teeth that have been damaged by decay and fractures.
 The impaired portion of the tooth will be removed and that portion will be replaced with composite filling.
 They are attractive since they match existing teeth and will last for years to come!

 Fillings can be done during one appointment and anesthesia is necessary in order to allow the dentist to remove decay and apply medication to further protect nerve endings.
 Filling is shaped and smoothed to ensure tooth is its authentic look and feel.
 Patients should be prepared to notice some temporary temperature sensitivity for a period of time after fillings are done.

 Composite is the filling material of choice when it comes to matching your tooth color.
 Composite/ White fillings consist of plastic and glass particles.
 They have become the most popular filling materials because they can match your existing tooth color and they also solidly bond or glue to the tooth.

 After the decay in your tooth has been cleaned a cleansing gel is applied.
 Next a bonding solution is applied, finally followed by the composite filling material.
 Composite is hardened by applying a high intensity blue light.
 It only takes a few seconds for the materials to harden.